 - Bacterial, viral and other infections due to opportunistic pathogens, including Legionella and Listeria.

-- Do not start CYLTEZO during an active infection, including localized infections.
+- Do not start Adalimumab-adbm during an active infection, including localized infections.

 - Patients older than 65 years, patients with co-morbid conditions, and/or patients taking concomitant immunosuppressants may be at greater risk of infection.